Guitar Technique – 60 Essential Scale Patterns

-Moving on, here is a classic guitar practice rhythm, 8th and 16th notes combined over each beat.
+Moving on, here’s a classic rhythmic combo, 8th and 16th notes combined over each beat.

 Click to hear guitar techniques scale patterns 7

-After working these two sample rhythmic combos, move forward by combining any two, or more, rhythms over any guitar scale pattern you’re currently studying.
+After working these two sample combos, combine any two, or more, rhythms over any guitar scale pattern you’re currently studying.